Alumni group seeks dialogue and healing after discipline controversy at South Jersey Catholic school

-An alumni group formed in the wake of complaints on social media over how Paul VI High School handled discipline and other issues says it wants to work with the school in seeking clarity regarding the allegations and help with healing, its spokesperson said.
+When a group of alumni saw allegations surface on Twitter last week over Paul VI High School’s handling of discipline and other issues, they were deeply troubled and wanted to know more.

+They came together as a group, and say they want to start a dialogue with the school and help the community heal, a spokesperson for them said Tuesday.

-Kevin MacKenzie, a 2015 graduate and spokesperson for the alumni group, said he was heartened to see the school send a letter to the community Monday, explaining discipline meted out to several students involved in a social media exchange in September.
+Kevin MacKenzie, a 2015 graduate of the Haddon Township school and spokesperson for the alumni, said he was heartened to see the school send a letter to the community Monday explaining discipline meted out to several students involved in a social media exchange in September.

 “It was encouraging to see they sought to offer clarity to the community,” he said.